stratisproject/StratisBitcoinFullNode/Documentation/using-logging.md

 ### Debug Option

 You can specify `-debug` command line option, which works similarly to how it works in Bitcoin Core.
-This enables logging of selected or all classes on trace level and this setting is only for the main log file, not the console.
-To enable trace level for all classes, you use `-debug=1`.
-If you want to enable trace level just for some classes, you use `-debug=pattern1,pattern2,...`.
+This enables logging of selected or all classes on DEBUG level.
+To enable DEBUG level for all classes, you use `-debug=1`.
+If you want to enable DEBUG level just for some classes, you use `-debug=pattern1,pattern2,...`.
 There are several shortcuts preset for most common components.
 For example `rpc` is a shortcut pattern for `Stratis.Bitcoin.Features.RPC.*`.
-This means setting `-debug=rpc` is the same as setting `-debug=Stratis.Bitcoin.Features.RPC.*`, which means that all classes under `Stratis.Bitcoin.Features.RPC` namespaces will log on trace level.
+This means setting `-debug=rpc` is the same as setting `-debug=Stratis.Bitcoin.Features.RPC.*`, which means that all classes under `Stratis.Bitcoin.Features.RPC` namespaces will log on DEBUG level.
 Similarly, you can use `consensus` as a shortcut for `Stratis.Bitcoin.Features.Consensus.*`.
 The full list of shortcuts is available in `Stratis.Bitcoin.Logging.LogsExtension.cs`.
 If a shortcut does not exist, you can simply use the full name of a class or a namespace.
 You have to use `.*` suffix for namespaces to include all its classes.